In K&R, we have an exercise 2-1. It's stated like this

 • Simon Reynolds latest

-• Care Crisis
+• Emma Dowland - Care Crisis

-• Shell & the Kernel
+• Abraham & Torok - Shell & the Kernel

-• Milan Kundera
+• Milan Kundera (Misc)

 • Tomorrow and Tomorrow

-• E. Rashkin - Psychoanalysis of narrative
+• E. Rashkin - Psychoanalysis of Narrative

 • Ferenczi - Thalassa

-• History of sexuality vol 1
+• Michel Foucault - History of Sexuality Vol 1

 • Leader - What is Madness